hal-lab-u-tokyo/sca_design_repo/README.md

 * Kintex-7 FPGA on SAKURA-X board
 * ZCU-104 Evaluation Kit

+## Note
+Different versions of Vivado/Vitis may generate different address maps for register interfaces.
+Please check the address map in the generated IP core.

 # List of examples
-* aes128_hls: Vitis HLS implementation of AES-128 encryption.
+* aes128_hls: Vitis HLS implementation of AES-128 encryption
+* aes128_rsm_hls: Vitis HLS implementation of AES-128 encryption with RSM masking scheme
 * aist_aes_core: A wrapper module for the AES-128 encryption core developed by AIST
-* googlevault_aes_core: A wrapper module for the AES-128 encryption core released for Google ProjectVault
+* googlevault_aes_core: A wrapper module for the AES encryption core released for Google ProjectVault, supporting AES-128, AES-192, and AES-256 encryption.
+* aes128_rsm_rtl: RTL implementation of AES-128 encryption with the RSM masking scheme

 Some files are copyrighted and licensed by the original authors.
 Please see [LICENSE-3RD-PARTY](LICENSE-3RD-PARTY) for details.